Stop Blaming the Handoff — Your Delivery Model Is Broken

 The evidence exists somewhere.

-But nobody can assemble it cleanly without a scavenger hunt, usually under timeline duress.
+Nobody can assemble it cleanly without a scavenger hunt under timeline duress.

 Why “Better Communication” Is Not Enough